spaniard1978/filesmonster-kodi-addon/readme.md

 ![url_english](https://user-images.githubusercontent.com/16547668/127031367-48770d33-1f4a-4177-9e8f-36e1f141d9ab.jpg)

 <br>
- 3.a - Go back to main menu > add-ons > "install from zip file" > select the "source" you have created in the previous step.
+ 3.a - Go back to main menu > add-ons > "install from zip file" > select the "source" you have created in the previous step > install the zip file that you'll find there.
 <br>
 4.a - Once installed (matrix version) you will get all the updates directly from the add-on.